vcerqueira/cardtale/README.md

 domain experts, Cardtale speeds up the creation of model and data cards, guiding analysts towards key insights and areas that may require further exploration.

+### Project Funded by

+> Agenda “Center for Responsible AI”, nr.
+C645008882-00000055, investment project nr.
+62, financed by the Recovery and Resilience Plan (PRR) and by European Union - NextGeneration EU.